Learn

 Why State Cannabis Laws Can Complicate Travel

-You might fly out from a hemp-friendly state, but your arrival destination could have stricter rules.
-Local law enforcement ultimately decides how to interpret your product’s legality, and that can lead to delays, questioning, or confiscation.
+You might depart from a hemp-friendly state and land in one with tougher enforcement.
+Once you arrive, local law enforcement decides how to interpret your product.
+That difference can lead to questioning, delays, or confiscation.

 Federal vs. State Conflicts When Flying With Hemp Products